Scanning QR Code from Desktop Screen with Qt and Python Barcode SDK

 2. Search Google for QR code.

-3. Click the Select Area button to scan QR code (one or multiple) returned by search engine.
+3. Click the Select Area button to scan one or multiple QR codes displayed in the search results.

 scan QR code from screen